Community Science Project

 Help us track porcupines

-We invite you— adult caregivers with children ages 10-17 — living in Crook County to join our community science project and help the High Desert Museum and the Oregon Department of Fish & Wildlife learn more about porcupine populations across Central Oregon.
+We invite you— interested community members and families — to join our community science project and help the High Desert Museum and the Oregon Department of Fish & Wildlife learn more about porcupine populations across Central Oregon.

 Become a community scientist!
 Apply today!

-The Community Science Project is FREE for participating families.
+The Community Science Project is FREE for participating families and community members.

 Families will receive $150 stipend for participating in the entire project, $75 in gas cards, free lunch on workshop days and the opportunity to help ODFW scientists.